Teaching English or French

 Online Teaching English or French Programs

-In the 2018-2019 academic year, 416 schools offered some type of teaching English or French program.
+In 2018-2019, 416 schools offered a English or French program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|